kckenneth/flask_kafka/README.md

 ```

 ## Python script for our Flask and Spark
-Since there are 4 python scripts, I separated python script in another annotation for clear walk through and detailed explanation.
+Since there are 4 python scripts, I separated python script in another annotation for clear walk-through and detailed explanation.

 - game_api.py
 - extract_events.py